The Best Time for Birding is NOW!

 Excellent for junior birders.

-The absolute best online resource:
+The absolute best online resource for birders:

 - The Cornell Lab of Ornithology‘s website, ‘All About Birds’

-Keep in mind, you may not be able to get a visual on a wild bird you suspect is nearby.
+However, keep in mind, you may not be able to get a visual on a wild bird you suspect is nearby.
 For example, even though you are looking your hardest, you will likely hear a Baltimore Oriole before you see a Baltimore Oriole.
 Like many others, they tend to forage up higher and in denser foliage.

 We don’t recommend climbing trees to find out who’s visiting your backyard.
 There’s a better way to find out who’s there and what they’re up to — without disrupting their business or breaking your arm.